ICST-Technion/W22-IOT-NoCode/README.md

 Lets say your tried to inculde adc library by using this command: load('api_adc.js').
 Please make sure you also added the url of the library in your mos.yml file:
 "- location: https://github.com/mongoose-os-libs/adc"

+### Mongoose client is not running after launching mos.exe
+### Solution:
+A previous proccess of mos.exe is still running on your computer.
+You should open kill it and then try to launch the app again.